 If given a choice between a flight or hotel booking, it’s generally a better idea to book the flight through Traveloka.
 That’s because you can still earn frequent flyer miles as per their booking class for flights booked through OTAs, and elite members will enjoy their usual status benefits, such as lounge access or extra baggage.

 In contrast, hotel bookings made through OTAs will not be eligible to earn hotel points or status credits, nor will elite members enjoy status benefits during their stay.

 Despite all the horror stories you may have heard about getting swabbed, I can tell you the actual process is more ticklish than painful.

 I was initially scheduled to fly on the inaugural Air Travel Bubble to Hong Kong, and had to undergo a COVID-19 PCR swab test as part of the pre-departure requirements.
 This took place during November 2020, when ICA approval was still required to do a test.
 The process was straightforward, I filled out an online form and received the approval within 12 hours.

 I did my swab test at a Shenton Medical Group clinic, and the whole appointment lasted less than 15 minutes.
 The actual swabbing took less than 20 seconds — a long swab (like a cotton bud) is inserted into one nostril, swished around and removed, then repeated for the other nostril.
 You may feel the need to sneeze, but that’s not unduly traumatic by any means.

 My results were available within 24 hours, and the main source of pain was the price tag, not the test itself.

 Until a vaccine is made widely available, COVID-19 testing will simply be part and parcel of our ‘new normal’.
-If you hope to board a plane, take a cruise or even go to a nightclub over the next 6 to 12 months, a COVID-19 test may well be the cost of entry.
+If you hope to board a plane, take a cruise or even attend a wedding over the next 6 to 12 months, a COVID-19 test may well be the cost of entry.

 *Rewards may change at any time.
 Terms and conditions apply.